NJIT visits Davis and Albany (NY) - WTOP News

 Albany, New York; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Albany (NY) plays the NJIT Highlanders after Da’Kquan Davis scored 26 points in Albany (NY)’s 74-72 loss to the Maine Black Bears.
+BOTTOM LINE: Albany (NY) hosts the NJIT Highlanders after Da’Kquan Davis scored 26 points in Albany (NY)’s 74-72 loss to the Maine Black Bears.

+The Great Danes have gone 4-6 in home games.
+Albany (NY) averages 12.4 turnovers per game and is 5- when it has fewer turnovers than its opponents.

-Adam Hess is shooting 45.1% from beyond the arc with 2.2 made 3-pointers per game for the Highlanders, while averaging 11.6 points.
-Kevin Osawe is shooting 50.5% and averaging 12.4 points over the last 10 games for NJIT.
+Adam Hess is scoring 11.6 points per game with 2.1 rebounds and 0.8 assists for the Highlanders.
+Kevin Osawe is averaging 12.4 points and 9.7 rebounds while shooting 50.5% over the last 10 games for NJIT.

 LAST 10 GAMES: Great Danes: 1-9, averaging 65.3 points, 28.6 rebounds, 10.9 assists, 4.6 steals and 1.1 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 76.3 points per game.